 Coaching models abound.
 Some of the better-known models include:

 - Cognitive Coaching, developed by Robert Garmston and Art Costa

 - Robert Hargrove’s Masterful Coaching

-- Breakthrough Coaching, developed by Jack Canfield with a recent book co-authored with Peter Chee
+- Coaching for Breakthrough Success by Jack Canfield and Peter Chee

 Using cognitive coaching for principals